Short stem prosthesis: Benefits, challenges, and success factors

 As with all hip prostheses, there is also a risk of loosening with short-stem prostheses.
 Although modern designs and materials minimize this risk, it is still important to keep this in mind, especially in younger, more active patients.

-• Implant loosening: The loosening of the implant can be caused by various factors, including inadequate bone integration, overloading, and material wear.
-Regular follow-up examinations are important to detect signs of loosening early and take appropriate measures.
+• Implant loosening: The loosening of the implant can be caused by various factors, including insufficient bone integration, overload and material wear.
+Regular follow‑up examinations are important to detect early signs of loosening and to take appropriate measures.

 Suitability for all patients